Greenpeace: Paper giant cut forests during conservation pact

 Using drone photos and satellite images, AP reported that plantation company Muara Sungai Landak, one of the two companies now accused of deforestation by Greenpeace, had been cutting down tropical forest for several years on lands it has a government permit to exploit.
 The tropical wood was being turned into pellets marketed as a sustainable energy source.
 Government records that track levies companies pay when cutting tropical timber on such so-called concession lands also showed the deforestation taking place.

-Corporate records show Muara Sungai Landak is owned by two employees of Sinarmas Forestry and one of several plantation companies the company excluded from its list of official suppliers but with which they share some of the same Sinarmas-linked owners.
+Corporate records show Muara Sungai Landak is owned by two employees of Sinarmas Forestry and one of several plantation companies not included in Sinarmas’ list of official suppliers but with which they share some of the same Sinarmas-linked owners.

 Greenpeace said its investigation showed that Muara Sungai Landak had razed nearly 3,000 hectares (7,410 acres) of forest since 2013.
 Sinarmas “refused to refute” evidence it was owned by its employees, it said.

 Plantation company Hutan Rindang Banua, which is owned by the Singapore stock exchange-listed coal mining arm of Sinarmas, has cut down nearly 5,000 hectares (12,355 acres) of forest in Borneo since 2013, according to Greenpeace.
-Annual reports of the Singapore-listed coal company, Golden Energy and Resource, acknowledge its Hutan Rindang Banua unit cuts down natural forest.
+Annual reports of the Singapore-listed coal company, Golden Energy and Resources, acknowledge its Hutan Rindang Banua unit cuts down natural forest.

 Other environmental groups questioned Greenpeace’s 2013 agreement with Sinarmas due to deep mistrust of the company given its long history of land grabs and environmental destruction.